-We deliver learning and development activities in a warm, friendly yet professional manner which celebrates the individuality of the learners.
+DTC delivers learning and development activities in a warm, friendly yet professional manner which celebrates the individuality of the learners.
 By using a learner-centred approach we ensure that the diverse needs of our clients are tailored to their individual experiences and areas of expertise.

-We believe that anyone who engages with a person with dementia, in whatever way, must have the right knowledge, attitude and ability to support them to thrive and continue to experience purposeful and meaningful lives.
+I believe that anyone who engages with a person with dementia, in whatever way, must have the right knowledge, attitude and ability to support them to thrive and continue to experience purposeful and meaningful lives.

-We agree that “…health and social care staff involved in the care of people who may have dementia should have the necessary skills to provide the best quality of care in the roles and settings where they work” and that: “…this can be achieved by effective basic training and continuous professional and vocational development in dementia”.
+All who work at The Dementia Training Company agree that “…health and social care staff involved in the care of people who may have dementia should have the necessary skills to provide the best quality of care in the roles and settings where they work” and that: “…this can be achieved by effective basic training and continuous professional and vocational development in dementia”.